UbiquityRobotics/raspicam_node/README.md

 It assumes that the Raspberry PI on which the `raspicam_node` is running has a hostname of `raspi.local` and that the reconfiguration is being run on a second computer with a hostname of `laptop.local`.

-1. Ensure that the environment variables on `raspi.local` are set correctly.
-If they are contain the string `localhost`, then the computer is not set up to run ROS in a distributed manner.
+1. Ensure that the ROS environment variables on `raspi.local` are set so that other machines can interact with its ROS nodes.
+If they varaiables contain the string `localhost`, they need to be changed.

 ```
 ubuntu@raspi:~$ echo $ROS_HOSTNAME